pyoungberg/docs.humio.com/content/parsers/creating-a-parser.md

 #### Example: Parsing JSON {#json}

 We've seen how to create a parser for unstructured log lines.
-Now lets try to parser for JSON input.
+Now lets try to write aparser for JSON input.
 Lets use the following example input to our parser:

 ```json
 {